alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-04-C++-Play-multithreading.markdown

         // different addresses of i;
 }
 ```
 the protection being against several threads running `cout` in parallel and generating garbage output on the console.
-As we have already seen, `i` is `thread_local`.
+As we have already seen, `i` is `thread_local` and there is no need for synchronization around it.

-#### Waiting for several threads to finish before exiting the method.
+*C) Waiting for several threads to finish before exiting the method*

 ```csharp
 t2.join();